infinispan/infinispan/server/integration/testsuite/README.txt

   leveldb.impl        - sets implementation type, allowed values: AUTO, JAVA, JNI leveldb.patch       - used with -Dzip.dist.
 Patches the zip distribution with dependencies of leveldb cache store taken from upstream build.

-Runnig test in JDK 6
+Running test in JDK 6
 --------------------

 When want to run testsuite on JDK 6, you have to set following profile